barsoom/devbook/code_review/README.md

 # Code review guidelines

-We review all code commit-by-commit after the fact using [Remit](https://github.com/barsoom/ex-remit/).
+We review all code commit-by-commit after the fact using [Remit](https://github.com/barsoom/ex-remit/), for [reasons](https://thepugautomatic.com/2014/02/code-review/).

 Some of this reflects our conventions prior to splitting into teams in 2022.
 Teams may experiment with their own conventions and with how/whether to do review at all.